 On old peatlands, the peat decomposes slowly and continually releases carbon dioxide into the atmosphere.
-According to the Natural Resource Center (Luonnonvarakeskus: LUKE), wetlands that have been retired from peat production may annually cause as much as 2000-3000kg of carbon dioxide emissions per hectare.
+According to Natural Resources Institute Finland (LUKE), wetlands that have been retired from peat production may annually cause as much as 2,000-3,000kg of carbon dioxide emissions per hectare.

-Selecting wetlands for afforestation is of paramount importance because it not only releases carbon dioxide (CO2), but also prevents the release of methane and possibly also nitrous oxide.
+Selecting wetlands for afforestation is of paramount importance because it not only releases carbon dioxide (CO2) but also prevents the release of methane and possibly nitrous oxide.
 Methane (CH4) is more ephemeral than carbon dioxide, but its greenhouse effect is multifold.
-Nitrous oxide (N2O) has even greater effect than methane.
-The vegetation continues releasing gases until it has entirely taken over the ground.
+Nitrous oxide (N2O) has an even greater effect than methane.
+The soil continues to release gases until vegetation has entirely taken over the ground.
 If the peat layer on top of the mineral soil is thick, the ground vegetation has little chance of survival.

 Benefits of the afforestation of peatlands that are retired from peat production

 The reduction of emissions to water bodies and the atmosphere from peatlands